 Nathaniel (Nate) H. Taylor has served as a member of the board of managers of New Academy Holding Company, LLC since August 2011, including as Chairman from June 2015 to May 2018, and as a member of the board of directors of Academy Sports and Outdoors, Inc. since June 2020.
-Mr. Taylor heads the Americas Consumer Retail team at KKR and serves on the Investment Committee within KKR's Americas Private Equity platform.
-Mr. Taylor has also served on the board of directors of National Vision Holdings, Inc. since February 2014 and US Foods Holding Corp. since May 2020.
+Mr. Taylor co-heads the Americas Private Equity at KKR and serves on the Investment Committee within KKR's Americas Private Equity platform.
+Mr. Taylor has also served on the board of directors of US Foods Holding Corp. since May 2020 and served on the board of directors of National Vision Holdings, Inc. from February 2014 to September 2020.
 Prior to joining KKR, Mr. Taylor worked at Bain Capital where he was involved with investments in the retail, health care and technology sectors.
 He holds a Bachelor of Arts from Dartmouth College and a Masters of Business Administration from Stanford University Graduate School of Business.
 We believe Mr. Taylor's qualifications to serve on our board of directors include his significant business, financial and investment experience related to the retail industry and prior involvement with KKR's investment in the Company.